Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Application of ZTA on the Cellular Data Plane

 $\bullet$ \textit{Uplink Sounding Reference Signals (SRS):} Transmitted by the UE and processed by the O-DU, SRS may be continuously provided or requested as needed, offering valuable information for uplink configuration, augmented sensing, and positioning applications.

-$\bullet$ \textit{Transport blocks and Packet Data Units (PDUs):} Exposed at multiple protocol layers—including MAC, RLC, Packet Data Convergence Protocol (PDCP), and Service Data Adaptation Protocol (SDAP)—according to configurable policies.
+$\bullet$ \textit{Transport blocks and PDUs:} Exposed at multiple protocol layers including MAC, RLC, PDCP, and SDAP according to configurable policies.
 These may be streamed at defined intervals or retrieved selectively on demand.

 $\bullet$ \textit{Control-plane information at lower layers:} This includes MAC Downlink Control Information (DCI) and Uplink Control Information (UCI) generated at the DU.
 Such data can be streamed in conjunction with scheduling decisions or obtained on demand to inform dApp decision-making processes.